-1 moisture content, and protein content of grain and to the quality factors of grain for which 2 inspection rules and grades have not been adopted by the secretary of agriculture of the United 3 States.
-4 60-02.1-07.
-Grain buyer license - How obtained - Fee - Financial statement.
-Grain 5 buyers must obtain an annual license from the commission.
-The license expires on July 6 thirty-first of each year.
-A facility-based grain buyer must obtain a license for each receiving 7 location operated in the state.
-If a grain buyer operates two or more facilities in the same city 8 or siding, in conjunction with each other and with the same working force, and where but one 9 set of books and records is kept for all such facilities, and scale tickets, and checks of but one 10 series are issued for the grain, purchased, only one license is required for the operation of all 11 such facilities.
-The annual license fee for a facility-based grain buyer is two hundred fifty 12 dollars.
+Grain buyers must obtain an annual license from the commission.
+The license expires on July thirty-first of each year.
+A facility-based grain buyer must obtain a license for each receiving location operated in the state.
+If a grain buyer operates two or more facilities in the same city or siding, in conjunction with each other and with the same working force, and where but one set of books and records is kept for all such facilities, and scale tickets, and checks of but one series are issued for the grain, purchased, only one license is required for the operation of all such facilities.
+The annual license fee for a facility-based grain buyer is two hundred fifty dollars.
 The annual license fee for a roving grain buyer is one hundred fifty dollars.

-13 If required to obtain United States department of agriculture approval of the 14 commission's grain buyer inspection program, the commission may require that grain buyers 15 submit a current financial statement prepared in accordance with generally accepted 16 accounting principles.
-A financial statement furnished under this section is a confidential trade 17 secret and is not a public record.
-18 60-02.1-08.
+If required to obtain United States department of agriculture approval of the commission's grain buyer inspection program, the commission may require that grain buyers submit a current financial statement prepared in accordance with generally accepted accounting principles.
+A financial statement furnished under this section is a confidential trade secret and is not a public record.

+60-02.1-08.
 Bond filed by grain buyer.
-Before any license is issued to any grain 19 buyer under this chapter, the applicant for such license shall file a bond with the commission 20 which must: 21 Be in a sum not less than five thousand dollars.
-1. 2.
-22 Be continuous, unless the corporate surety by certified mail notifies the licensee 23 and the commission that the surety bond will be canceled ninety days after receipt 24 of the notice of cancellation.
-25 Run to the state of North Dakota for the benefit of all persons selling grain to or 3.
-26 through the grain buyer.
-27 4.
-Be conditioned: 28 For the faithful performance of the licensee's duties as a grain buyer. a.
-29 For compliance with the provisions of law and the rules of the commission b.
-30 relating to the purchase of grain by such grain buyer.
+Before any license is issued to any grain buyer under this chapter, the applicant for such license shall file a bond with the commission which must:

+- 1. Be in a sum not less than five thousand dollars. - 2.
+Be continuous, unless the corporate surety by certified mail notifies the licensee and the commission that the surety bond will be canceled ninety days after receipt of the notice of cancellation. - 3.
+Run to the state of North Dakota for the benefit of all persons selling grain to or through the grain buyer. - 4.
+Be conditioned: - a.
+For the faithful performance of the licensee's duties as a grain buyer. - b.
+For compliance with the provisions of law and the rules of the commission relating to the purchase of grain by such grain buyer. - 5.
+For facility-based grain buyers, specify the location of each facility intended to be covered by such bond. - 6.
+Be for the specific purpose of: - a.
+Protecting the sellers of grain.

-1 For facility-based grain buyers, specify the location of each facility intended to be 5.
-2 covered by such bond.
-3 Be for the specific purpose of: 6.
-4 Protecting the sellers of grain. a.
-5 b.
-Covering the costs incurred by the commission in the administration of the 6 licensee's insolvency.
-7 Not accrue to the benefit of any person entering into a credit-sale contract with a 7.
-8 grain buyer.
-9 8.
-In no event shall the aggregate liability of the surety under a bond accumulate for 10 each successive annual license renewal period during which such bond is in force 11 but, for losses during any annual license renewal period, shall be limited in the 12 aggregate to the bond amount stated or changed by appropriate endorsement or 13 rider.
-14 The commission may require an increase in the amount of any bond, from time to time, as it 15 deems necessary to accomplish the purposes of this section.
-The surety on such a bond must 16 be a corporate surety company, approved by the commission, and authorized to do business 17 within the state.
-The commission may accept cash, a negotiable instrument, or a bond 18 executed by personal sureties in lieu of a surety bond when, in its judgment, such cash, 19 negotiable instrument, or personal surety bond properly will protect the holders of outstanding 20 receipts.
-Only one bond may be required for any series of facilities operated by a facility-based 21 grain buyer, and such bond must be construed to cover such facilities as a whole and not a 22 specific amount for each.
-23 60-02.1-09.
-Bond cancellation - Release of surety.
-The surety on a bond is released 24 from all future liability accruing on the bond after the expiration of ninety days from the date of 25 receipt by the commission of notice of cancellation by the surety or on a later date specified by 26 the surety.
-This provision does not operate to relieve, release, or discharge the surety from any 27 liability already accrued or which accrues before the expiration of the ninety-day period.
-Unless 28 the grain buyer files a new bond at least thirty days before liability ceases, the commission, 29 without hearing, shall immediately suspend the grain buyer's license and the suspension may not be removed until a new bond has been filed and approved by the commission.
+- b.
+Covering the costs incurred by the commission in the administration of the licensee's insolvency. - 7.
+Not accrue to the benefit of any person entering into a credit-sale contract with a grain buyer. - 8.
+In no event shall the aggregate liability of the surety under a bond accumulate for each successive annual license renewal period during which such bond is in force but, for losses during any annual license renewal period, shall be limited in the aggregate to the bond amount stated or changed by appropriate endorsement or rider.

+The commission may require an increase in the amount of any bond, from time to time, as it deems necessary to accomplish the purposes of this section.
+The surety on such a bond must be a corporate surety company, approved by the commission, and authorized to do business within the state.
+The commission may accept cash, a negotiable instrument, or a bond executed by personal sureties in lieu of a surety bond when, in its judgment, such cash, negotiable instrument, or personal surety bond properly will protect the holders of outstanding receipts.
+Only one bond may be required for any series of facilities operated by a facility-based grain buyer, and such bond must be construed to cover such facilities as a whole and not a specific amount for each.